 Now you know the AdWords basics, it’s time to move on to the more advanced topics.
 These advanced PPC techniques allow you to do things such as optimize your campaigns and produce a higher return on your investment.

 These techniques might look like they’re improving your marketing efforts but they’re all missing out on 1 major problem: click fraud.

 To protect your adverts from fraudulent clicks you need click fraud detection.
 With some keywords costing upwards of $5 a click, even preventing a few fraudulent clicks can save you money.
-To see how much money you could save using PPC Protect, check out our handy calculator.
+To see how much money you could save using PPC Protect, try our free trial below.

 Click below to try out a 14-day trial and banish your click fraud forever.